KlausSchaefers/vue-low-code/README.md

 ```

-### Using designlets
+### Using the Low Code Design System

-Once the designlets are registered, they can be used within any template in the application.
+Once the design system is registered, they can be used within any template in the application.
 Suppose there is primary button defined in the design system.
 This can be invoked be simple using a tag with the corresponding name.
 Please make sure that the design system names do not clash with standard HTML elements, or other
 components in your code base.

 ```vue